sahir/NetworkInformation/README.md

 # NetworkInformation
-In C#, how to check if a TCP port is available
+check if a TCP port is available